 Cellphones and tablets are becoming increasingly popular tools alongside WMS on factory floors and in warehouses, offering businesses numerous benefits as the technology continues to mature.
 When combined with mobile versions of warehouse management software, these products:

 - Let workers stay on task and on target in terms of inventory control.

 - Provide workers guidance on picking the oldest items first.

 - Give managers an additional tool to improve manufacturing efficiency.

 Take a step forward into digitizing your manufacturing inventory.
-Start your free trial.
+Start your trial.